 Riki: I was recently on an episode of UNITED STATES OF TARA (Season 3, Episode 5 – Dr. Hatteras’ Miracle Elixir).
 I also did a couple of episodes of a new series on HBO called ENLIGHTENED.
 It should be airing pretty soon.

 Kate: I’m recurring on Fox TV series called RAISING HOPE as Shelley.

 What instruments do you play and what’s your favorite brand?

 Riki: I have two guitars, one is a Fender and one is a Martin.

 Kate: I play the Martin SO Ukulele and it’s mainly because I’m from where their factory is located in Nazareth, Pennsylvania.
 I have hometown pride with using Martin guitars.

-Every industry needs improvement, so in your opinion what aspect of the film industry needs the
+Every industry needs improvement, so in your opinion what aspect of the film industry needs the most improvement?

 Kate: There needs to be more roles for women and minorities, I mean, it’s overdue.
 Things are getting a little better but we still need to keep moving forward.